vnen/godot-tiled-importer/README.md

 * Import visibility and opacity from layers.
 * Import collision/occluder/navigation shapes (based on Tiled object type).
 * Custom import options, such as whether to embed the resources into the scene.
+* Support for image layers
+* Support for object layers, which are imported as StaticBody2D or LightOccluder2D for shapes (depending on the `type` property) and as Sprite for tiles.
+* Custom properties for maps, layers, tilesets, and objects are imported as metadata.

 ## Usage